 After respondents confirmed their selection of projects to be implemented, three follow-up questions were asked.
 The first was demographic asking if the respondent was a student, an academic staff member, or a support staff member.
-The second asked respondents about the basis or principles of their decision making while selecting projects.
-The third asked respondents about their feelings in taking part in PB.
+The second open-ended question asked respondents about the basis or principles of their decision making while selecting projects.
+The third open-ended question asked respondents about their feelings in taking part in PB.
 The responses to these last two questions provide the data for this study to answer the question 'How do university members react to taking part in participatory budgeting to select student-generated environmental sustainability projects?'